meylisatamuradov/hh_tasks/readme.md

-# Tasks a1, a2, b1, c and longestSequence solved
+# Tasks a1, a2, b1, c, longestSequence and CLUBHOUSE api integration solved

 Every task solution does not read from console.
 And some task inputs are decreased because of unnecessarity